abhishekarya1/Hash-Define-myNotes/content/dsa/bit/applications.md

 **Disadvantages**:
 - traversal from only one direction is possible in one go, we can't switch in between
 - given a pointer to a random node, we can't traverse anywhere; this is why we use DLL often and can't be done with XOR LL
-- cognitive complexity of code implementation it is high
+- cognitive complexity of code implementation is high

+**Usage**:
+- Java's `ConcurrentSkipListMap` and `ConcurrentSkipListSet`
+- Redis sorted set
+- LRU/LFU cache design
+- alt to B-Trees in DB indexing